senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **exportCsvEntityReport**

     - Initiates an export of entity data in CSV format.
-        - (There's plenty more to follow)

 1. **exportJsonEntityReport**

     - Initiates an export of entity data in JSON format.
-        - (There's plenty more to follow)

 1. **fetchNext**